The Bankrate promise

 Meanwhile, for someone who needs to send money overseas, a service that offers international payments may be best.
 PayPal offers services around the globe, and Cash App is another option available if you need to send or receive money from the U.K.

 Although P2P payment apps are popular and convenient, there’s always a risk associated with using them.

-“The companies that own these apps feel that they are not covered by some of the laws that regulate payment services,” says Linda Sherry, director of national priorities at Consumer Action, a nonprofit advocacy organization.
+“The companies that own these apps feel that they aren’t covered by some of the laws that regulate payment services,” says Linda Sherry, a consumer advocate and former director at Consumer Action, a nonprofit.
 “It’s this large loophole where people can be defrauded pretty easily, when a bad actor convinces consumers they’re a member of the bank or in charge of fraud at the bank.”

-The Consumer Financial Protection Bureau (CFPB) is responsible for protecting consumers against fraud, but, according to Consumer Reports, regulators do not enforce CFPB regulations in the context of P2P payment apps.
+The Consumer Financial Protection Bureau (CFPB) is responsible for protecting consumers against fraud, but, according to Consumer Reports, regulators don’t enforce CFPB regulations in the context of P2P payment apps.
 As a result, consumers are held responsible for errors, such as sending money to a scammer.

 Are P2P payments fast?

 P2P payments can take anywhere from a few seconds to several days to go through to a user’s bank account.
 Some P2P services send funds directly to another user’s bank account, while others require the receiver to make an additional transfer of funds from the app to their bank account or debit card.
 This additional transfer may take longer.

 With Zelle, for instance, payments are relatively instant and deposit directly into the receiver’s bank account.
 But many other P2P apps charge a fee if you want to make an instant transfer from the app to a bank account or debit card.
 To avoid this fee, you’ll have to elect for a longer, standard transfer, which may take a few business days to complete.